US says airstrike kills 24 al-Shabab extremists in Somalia

 - AP FACT CHECK: Global warming hasn't gone away despite cold

+The group is also accused of stealing humanitarian aid in the often drought-hit country and extorting residents and travelers to fund its attacks.

-The U.S. statement says the airstrikes are meant to support Somali forces as they increase pressure on al-Shabab and its recruiting efforts in the region, especially in southern and central Somalia.
+The U.S. statement said the airstrikes are meant to support Somali forces as they increase pressure on al-Shabab and its recruiting efforts in the region, especially in southern and central Somalia.
+Extremist camps and other safe havens are targeted.

-The statement says no civilians were killed or injured.
+The U.S. statement said no civilians were killed or injured in the latest airstrike.

+On Jan.
+19 the U.S. said an airstrike had killed 52 al-Shabab extremists in Middle Juba region after a “large group” mounted an attack on Somali forces.
+A Somali intelligence officer said the extremist group had been amassing some 400 fighters for more than a week to launch a major attack against Somali and Kenyan forces in order to disrupt a planned offensive.

+In October, the U.S. said an airstrike killed about 60 fighters near the al-Shabab-controlled community of Harardere in Mudug province in the central part of the country.